 Scientists at NASA’s Ames Research Center, Moffett Field, California, now have the capability to systematically investigate the molecular evolution of cosmic carbon.
 For the first time, these scientists are able to automatically interpret previously unknown infrared emissions from space that come from surprisingly complex organic molecules, called polycyclic aromatic hydrocarbons (PAHs), which are abundant and important across the universe.

 Between 2003 and 2005, thanks to its unprecedented sensitivity, NASA’s Spitzer Space Telescope, managed and operated by NASA’s Jet Propulsion Laboratory, Pasadena, California, created maps of the tell-tale PAH signature across large regions of space, from hot regions of harsh ultraviolet (UV) radiation close to stars, to cold, dark clouds where stars and planets form.
 By exclusively using their unique collection of authentic PAH spectra, coupled with algorithm-driven, blind-computational analyses, scientists at Ames were able to interpret the cosmic infrared maps with complex organic molecules.
-They found that PAHs changed significantly in size, electrical charge and structure, to adjust to the different environment at each spot in the map.
+They found that PAHs changed significantly in size, electrical charge, and structure, to adjust to the different environments at each spot in the map.
 Carbon is one of the most abundant atoms in space and scientists believe that the spectral changes across these maps trace the molecular evolution of carbon across the universe.

 “At the time of our discovery that the ‘signature,’ or identifying spectrum, of this unexpected, but common infrared (IR) radiation from space hinted that PAHs might be responsible, we were limited to a handful of small PAHs, very few were available to study,” said Louis Allamandola, an astrophysics researcher at Ames.
 “To test the idea that PAHs were responsible, we measured and computed PAH spectra under astronomical conditions, creating the world’s largest collection of PAH spectra.
 Today, our collection contains more than 700 PAH spectra.”